High Energy Bills (HVAC) in Rocklin, CA

 Is hvac maintenance urgent in Rocklin's climate?+

-Rocklin experiences summer highs averaging 97°F, making a functioning HVAC system essential for safety and comfort.
+Rocklin experiences summer highs averaging 97°F and winter lows around 37°F, making a functioning HVAC system essential for safety and comfort.
 Temperatures above 95°F increase the risk of heat-related illness, especially for elderly residents and children.
 Schedule a service visit at your convenience.

 What should Rocklin homeowners know about hvac for their homes?+